Skip to content

 Cost of sharing property appreciation for lower rate.

-Calculate the cost of a shared appreciation mortgage: lender takes a share of future appreciation in exchange for lower rate.
+What a shared appreciation mortgage costs — lender takes a share of future appreciation in exchange for a lower rate today.

 What this tool does